 - Developers or homeowners require lien waivers to limit the possibility that they pay for the same work twice.

-In Florida, there are specific laws governing the lien waiver exchange, which are mostly housed in Florida Code §713.001 et seq.
+In Florida, there are specific laws governing the lien waiver exchange, which are mostly housed in Florida Statute §713.001 et seq.

-When it comes to lien waivers Florida is very unusual.
-While Florida is one of 12 states that provide statutory lien waiver forms, Florida is unique in that construction stakeholders are not required to use the forms provided by the state.
+Florida’s lien waiver rules are a bit unusual.
+While Florida is one of 12 states that provide statutory lien waiver forms, this state’s law is unique in that contractors are not required to use the forms provided by the state.

-Florida does not allow for waivers to be signed prior to furnishing labor and/or materials, but you can sign a lien waiver in Florida after furnishing labor and/or materials, but before payment has been received.
+Florida does not allow for waivers to be signed prior to furnishing labor and/or materials.
+However, you can sign a lien waiver in Florida after furnishing labor and/or materials, but before payment has been received.

 In Florida, there’s really just one question that must be answered in order to determine which lien waiver form to use: